-Read program requirements and course descriptions in the graduate catalog.Visit the English Department
+Read program requirements and course descriptions in the graduate catalog.Visit the Department of English

 M.A.T.
 English Prospective Teachers